telecasteren/react-social-app/ReadMe.md

 ### Issues when running

-If you're experiencing any issue running the app, try running the following:
+If you're experiencing any issue running the app, check the following:

+- You are on the correct repository branch (js2)
+- That port 5500 is not occupied ( localhost:5500 )
+- You've installed Express.js v4
+- You've run `npm install`

+**--> If you still have issues, try running:**

 ```bash
 npm install express@4.18.2
 rm -rf node_modules package-lock.json
 npm install
 ```

+**Then run the app and server with** `npm run dev`

+---

 ### All available scripts